Skip Navigation

 • Readability or ability to sustain interest

-• Treatment of subject for the intended audience
+• Treatment of the subject for the intended audience

-• Reputation and qualifications of author, performer/composer, publisher, producer, or illustrator
+• Reputation and qualifications of the author, performer/composer, publisher, producer, or illustrator

 • Creative, literary, or technical quality